 Nat Geo Quest – Category 5

 Want the latest and greatest in cabin design for your family?
-Choose a Category 5 cabin aboard the new 100-guest National Geographic Quest (launching in Alaska this month).
+Choose a Category 5 cabin aboard the 100-guest National Geographic Quest.
 Category 5 cabins are located on the uppermost Observation Deck in between the Bridge and Sun Deck, with large view windows to take it all in.
 Triple configuration is available via the convertible sofa bed, in addition to the twin beds that can convert into a queen.
 This ship also features 22 cabins with private step-out balconies plus six sets of convenient adjoining cabins in a variety of categories.
 This purpose-built expedition vessel, USA-made in Washington by Nichols Brothers, extends such thoughtfulness into every inch of its design, which translates into a more seamless experience for families thanks to added features like a mudroom for your expedition gear, tiered bow-viewing platforms (a bonus for your shorter sailors when whale watching!), premium glass windows for clearer views and a Sun Deck bar for taller sailors who need a sunset sip.

 There are numerous other cabins our experts recommend, including suites aboard the Hebridean Sky in Antarctica, interconnecting cabins aboard the Aqua Mekong on the Mekong River, and numerous other options on small ships around the world.
 Contact AdventureSmith to find the best family cabin for your small ship cruise group.

 This blog detailing the best family cruise cabins is among AdventureSmith Explorations’ extensive travel resources.
 Visit our Small Ship Cruise Guides, Galapagos Family Cruises and Alaska with Kids: best Alaska cruises for families pages for even more tips and inspiration to plan your family cruise.